Narrowing

 sideLength?: number

-to tell us whether we should treat the shape as a circle or square respectively.
-By using "circle" | "square"
+}Notice we're using a union of string literal types: "circle" and "square" to tell us whether we should treat the shape as a circle or square respectively.
+By using "circle" | "square" instead of string, we can avoid misspelling issues.

 function handleShape(shape: Shape) {